vansu99/prompts/basic-design.md

 1. Read and analyze the sample template.
 2. Memorize the structure and field definition rules.
 3. Review some example field rows to verify correct understanding.
-4. Ensure the model can recognize similar event patternsI will now describe the details of the template as follows:
+4. Ensure the model can recognize similar event patterns.
+I will now describe the details of the template as follows:

 Additional Instructions:
 - Write all content in English